Russia seizes initiative in Syria crisis; France bombs Islamic State

 The move was seen in the region as potentially giving Moscow more sway in the Middle East.

-“We would welcome a common platform for collective action against the terrorists,” Putin said in an interview to be broadcast later on Sunday on CBS’s “60 Minutes.”
+“We would welcome a common platform for collective action against the terrorists,” Putin said in an interview on Sunday on CBS’s “60 Minutes.”

 He mocked U.S. plans to train up to 5,400 Syrian rebels to fight the group.
 “It turns out that only 60 of these fighters have been properly trained, and as few as four or five people actually carry weapons,” he said.